-For Marks that do a repetition (Repeat by Count Mark, Repeat for Separations Mark) as well as for Dynamic Color, Darkest Color and Registration Color, you can indicate what separations to be included in the Mark:
+For Repeat for Separations Mark as well as for Dynamic Color, Darkest Color and Registration Color, you can indicate what separations to be used in the Mark, by setting the For (Repeat for Separations) or Use (for Color) dropdown:

-- All Separations - · Artwork Separations - Processing Step Separations (See Processing Step Layers on page 88) - · Artwork Separations and Varnish - Custom: This allows you to select separations by combining rules on Printing Method, Processing Step, Separation Name, Process Separations, Non-Process Separations or Artwork Separations.
+- All Separations - · Artwork Separations - Processing Step Separations (See Processing Step Layers on page 94) - Artwork Separations and Varnish - Custom: This allows you to select separations by combining rules on Printing Method, Processing Step, Separation Name, Process Separations, Non-Process Separations or Artwork Separations.
 When setting up a rule using the Separation Name, you can use Smart Text instead of entering text.